 sprinter body type

-Outside of elite, contest-prep bodybuilders, who train/diet to lose as much body fat as possible, sprinters are the leanest athletes on the planet.
+Outside of elite, contest-prep natural bodybuilders, who train and diet to lose as much body fat as possible, sprinters are the leanest athletes on the planet.

-Without improving your diet, you would not maximize your results.
+Now without improving your diet, you definitely would not maximize your results in terms of fat loss.
 But you would be much farther along than if you were Tammy Treadmill who lived in the “cardio” section over the same 1-2 months.

 3) Athletic Physique